barsoom/review/README.md

 * [ ] Set up client side testing tools
 * [x] Look into full stack javascript testing for overall acceptance test (not required, but good to know how)
   * [ ] Get CI working including js tests https://circleci.com/gh/joakimk/exremit/4
+* [ ] Can jasmine tests be run though hound or some other way though phantomjs?
 * [ ] Token auth in prod

 # Load data dump from regular remit